Documentation

 These example apps demonstrate how to use API functions.

-• Basic - An ERC20 app that responds to GET requests and uses the Select API to build custom SQL queries.
+• Basic - An ERC20 app that responds to GET requests and uses Drizzle to build custom SQL queries.

 • tRPC - An app that creates a tRPC server and a script that uses a tRPC client with end-to-end type safety.